yyjgit66/yyjzy/README.md

 # yyjzy
-General tool project, useful development tool project
+Yyjzy focuses on development and creates wheels for developers.
+The best development tool to use.
+Currently, the main recommendation is to automatically create databases and tables when the project starts.